chrisbag/google-events-dummy/README.md

-# Google Calendar Event API
+# Google Calendar dummy Event API

 Event API is a Node.js Express application for handling Calendar events.
 It allows you to perform CRUD operations (Create, Read, Update, Delete) on events stored in memory.